People

 As Head, Digital Education Futures, Stella is responsible for shaping how the LSE will use digital technologies to transform teaching and learning, both on campus and online.
 Her initial focus is to develop a plan that is ambitious - learning from and building on innovations in HE institutions across the globe - but that reflects the unique culture of the school and addresses the needs of our staff and students.

-Stella is also head of the Eden Digital team who provide support and staff development for LSE’s suite of educational technologies, such as Moodle, Turnitin and Echo 360.
+Stella is also head of the Digital Education team who provide support and staff development for LSE’s suite of educational technologies, such as Moodle, Turnitin and Echo 360.
 In this role, Stella and the team are to ensure that this range of technologies meets the current and future needs of the school, overseeing pilots, service reviews and institution-wide projects and programmes.

 Before joining LSE in October 2021, Stella worked at Queen Mary University of London where she was Head of E-Learning for 8 years and a senior learning technologist for a further 7 years prior to that.
 She has extensive experience working with university staff at all levels, to realise their ambitions in digital education across all disciplines including social sciences, engineering and medicine.